cbtang01/SOC/README.md

 ## Modified files from Mr. Hosford's original code
 Modified files are: xcs.py and xcs_original.py under directory xcs\algorithm; scenarios.py, DARtest.py under directory xcs.

-In xcs.py a new function _mutate_action（） is added and xcs_original.py is the original xcs.py.
+In xcs.py a new function _mutate_action（） is added.
-DARtest is our testing program where a selection from a GUI pulldown menu indicates a binary 1, 0 otherwise.
+DARtest.py is our testing program where a selection from a GUI pulldown menu indicates a binary 1, or 0 otherwise.
-The complicated GUI code is not presented here.
+(The complicated GUI code is not presented here.)

 ## Related Projects
 * Pier Luca Lanzi's [XCS Library (xcslib)](http://xcslib.sourceforge.net/) (C++)